McCookieM/MaxPico/README.md

 RPI_PICO_TimerInterrupt - v1.1.1 - by Khoi Hoang

 ### Set up board
-Change board to "Raspberry Pi Pico"
-Change "USB Stack" to "Adafruit TinyUSB"
+Change board to "Raspberry Pi Pico" and change "USB Stack" to "Adafruit TinyUSB".

-When uploading sketch, first unplug and re-plug the Pico with BOOTSEL held down (this puts in file mode)
+When uploading sketch, first unplug and re-plug the Pico with BOOTSEL held down (this puts in file mode) - COM port not required (except for debugging with serial monitor)

 ## Default GPIO pins (that cannot be changed in pinSetup.h)
 *OLED Display (on I2C1 - default I2C)*